robinrendle/robinrendle.com/_posts/2020-09-06-the-money-bail-system-is-racist.md

 country: California
 extract: How do we destroy it?
 ---
 Clint Smith writes about the overwhelming tragedy that is the money-bail system here in America, where defendants are required to pay money in order to get out of jail before their trial takes place.
-These are innocent people—and those that don’t have the money to pay bail are then presumed guilty if they’re poor.
+These are innocent people treated as if they’re guilty simply because they’re poor.

 Smith begins his piece with [the bail of Martin Luther King Jr.](https://www.theatlantic.com/magazine/archive/2018/02/clint-smith-freedom-aint-free/552506/) in 1963 and what’s changed since: